Our Software, VESPER supplies the shipping world with performance analysis and operational solutions

 The software is being continuously developed in close cooperation with our clients, ensuring that their requirements from operational perspective are met.
 The broad web interface of VESPER provides daily monitoring of individual vessels as well as long-term trends and benchmarking overview among the whole fleet.
 You can set up your own dashboard on the web tool and track your vessels in your office.
 Most of the analytical data can also be retrieved through excel and API.
 Furthermore, selected results are available directly in a (secure access) database from your own Business Intelligence tool.

 Running the service requires your vessels’ data feed, either delivered directly from the vessels (e.g. by email), through a data upload (using FTP) or using an API.
 Input to VESPER can be both daily reports and sensor data, if available.

 Having a clean hull, with low friction, is the key to having a well performing vessel.
 Many factors affect the hull condition, but the most important factors are listed below:

 Paint Thickness (too much or too little is not good...)

 Repeated Hull Cleanings

-In our opinion, the only way to ensure a well performing vessel is through condition based monitoring.
+In our opinion, the only way to ensure a well performing vessel is through condition-based monitoring.
 Proper analysis of data, combined with inspections (and hull cleanings) ensures a promising propulsion performance.

-The history of performance indicators are evaluated and visualized based on instantaneous trend calculation of the vessel since the last event.
-You can also get an overview of the average performance decay of your whole fleet and also the performance of individual vessels compared to that average.
+The history of performance indicators is evaluated and visualized based on instantaneous trend calculation of the vessel since the last event.
+You can also get an overview of the average performance decay of your whole fleet and the performance of individual vessels compared to that average.
 Moreover, overall performance evaluation can also be assessed from paint types perspective.
 The photo shows the hull condition of a vessel that has been sailing for four years, and which has already undergone 4 hull cleanings.
 Our performance system predicted an added resistance of around 40 % compared to Sea Trial performance.

 Main Engine Performance